AndroDevcd/Sharp/doc/ROADMAP.md

     - import std.*; imports all of the standard library
 - Have automatic lookup for enums
 - Allow for expression in first argument of for loop
+- Add asm volatile() argument to prevent optimzer from changing the source code